Chicago-born rapper Juice WRLD dies at age 21 after suffering seizure at Midway airport

-The 21-year-old rapper, whose birth name is Jarad Anthony Higgins, died after suffering a seizure, according to TMZ.
+The 21-year-old rapper, whose birth name is Jarad Anthony Higgins, died after suffering a seizure, according to Chicago police.

-Chicago police confirmed that a 21-year-old man suffered a medical emergency at the airport about 2 a.m. after getting off a private jet.
+Chicago police confirmed that a 21-year-old man suffered a medical emergency at the airport around 2 a.m. after getting off a private jet.
 He was taken to a local hospital and pronounced dead.

 The cause of death was not immediately known, police said.